-Common Dental Problems when Aging
+Common Dental Problems as you age

 Good oral hygiene and regular dental care are critical to helping prevent complications with your overall oral health as you age.
 In particular, as you grow older your teeth and gums become less sensitive and you may not notice a problem until it is too late.